YouTransactor-SAS/mPOS-SDK-Android/README.md

 #### 6.3 Payment

 One device selected and Logger initialised, you can start using the YouTransactor SDK to accept card payments.
-Durring the payment process the payment state machine will be interrupted to execute some tasks defined by you, as decribed in the Transaction Flow contact and contactless.
+As decribed in the transaction Flow contact and contactless before, durring the payment process the payment state machine will be interrupted to execute some tasks that you implement.

 #### IApplicationSelectionTask
 ```java